Want the perfect workout program?Take Quiz

 Everybody should squat, so yes.
 The squat is one of 7 basic movements the human body can perform, which includes squat, hinge, lunge, push, pull, rotation and and gait (walking).
 As such, by not doing squats, you are basically losing out on one of our (as in a human’s) most important, innate movement patterns.
 As the old saying goes, "if you don’t use it, you will lose it".

 That said, you don’t have to do barbell back squats.
 While barbell back squats are the ultimate squat for building lower body muscle and strength, they may not be the best option for certain people.
 You’ll just have to assess your situation.
-For example, if you have low back issues, then you may want to do a variation of the squat that is easier on your low back or simply do back squats with lighter loads (as long as you are using a full range of motion, doing light weight barbell back squats for higher reps is very effective too).
+For example, if you have low back issues, then you may want to do a variation of the squat, like the belt squat, that is easier on your low back or simply do back squats with lighter loads (as long as you are using a full range of motion, doing light weight barbell back squats for higher reps is very effective too).

 All in all, some form of a squat is definitely a must have in your fitness plan.
 So, whether it be back squats, front squats, kettlebell squats or simply bodyweight squats, definitely include it in your training.
 It’s one of the most foundational, effective, and efficient movements you can do.